GAZB2212/Fusion-connect/design_guidelines.md

 - Borders on cards (use subtle ivory/navy variants)

 ### Deep Backgrounds for Elegance
-- Primary sections use deep navy (#0A0E17)
+- Primary sections use deep navy (#0A0E17), darker navy (#0E1220), and black
-- Gold and ivory text/elements stand out beautifully against navy
+- Gold and ivory text/elements stand out beautifully against dark backgrounds
-- Create visual hierarchy through subtle navy variants
+- Create visual hierarchy through subtle gradients and tonal variations
 - Use ivory for high-contrast readability

-### Islamic Geometric Patterns
+### Gradients and Depth
-- Include subtle geometric patterns as background textures
+- Use subtle gradients to create depth (NO textures or patterns)
-- Very low opacity (5-10%) watermark effect
-- Traditional Islamic star/tile patterns
-- Never distract from content
+- Layer dark tones: black → #0A0E17 → #0E1220
+- Add subtle gold gradient overlays (5-10% opacity) for dimension
+- Vary gradient directions (top-to-bottom, diagonal) between sections
+- Cards use gradient fills for visual interest

 ---